 I wanted to see how those tests related to real-world performance.
 While the device is technically a “reader/writer”, it’s the reader part that I’m most interested in since I’m using it mainly for downloading images from memory cards.

 Using the same card, I put 100 high-resolution NEF files on it (NEF is Nikon’s RAW image format).
 That came to about 7.5GB of data.
 I used PhotoMechanic with a basic ingest setup (ie. primary destination, single copy only).
-And they were being copied direclty to an internal SSD.
+And they were being copied directly to an internal SSD.

 The results were striking: